Last clean run with result, attestation, receipt, and delivered callback.

 GET https://os.weverlabs.com/api/agents/live-rail-readiness

-Every completed or partial run can expose one downstream-readable result contract with machine result, human summary, proof objects, settlement receipt, usage receipt, callback state, and replay state.
+Every completed or partial run exposes one downstream-readable result contract with machine result, agent operator summary, result objects, settlement receipt, usage receipt, callback state, and replay state.

 result_contract